 As it turns out, this opinion is supported by quite a bit of scientific research.
 A majority of the research has focused on the benefits of yoga during cancer treatment and recovery in female breast cancer patients.
 Recent research has shown that yoga practice can improve various psychosocial measures when included in part of the routine for patients with various types of cancer.

 So what has the research so far taught us about yoga and breast cancer?
 The overall consensus of the research supports the use of yoga during treatment and into survivorship.

 Across the board, it seems that there is a tendency for patients practicing yoga during active cancer treatment to have significantly decreased levels of anxiety, depression, perceived stress as well as psychological distress.
-Additionally, yoga may have a positive short-term effect on functional, social, and spiritual well-being.
-[2,3]
+Additionally, yoga may have a positive short-term effect on functional, social, and spiritual well-being [ii][iii].

 Similar benefits of yoga have been seen as well in those currently undergoing radiotherapy.
-Research suggests that yoga can have positive effects on physical as well as general health functioning during treatment for breast cancer.
-What has the research so far taught us about yoga and breast cancer?
-Click To Tweet
+Research suggests that yoga can have positive effects on physical as well as general health functioning during treatment for breast cancer [vi].

 Yoga & Colon Cancer

 So far, the research on the effects of exercise and colon cancer has shown little benefit.
 A review of the research found no significant effect of exercise on health-related quality of life or fatigue in patients with colon cancer.
 However, a separate study examining the effects of yoga in patients with colon cancer found that practicing yoga improved emotional well-being and reduced sleep disturbances.
 Additionally, yoga was found to reduce hospital anxiety and depression [vii].